 Most People Don't Know About North Carolina's Deadly Tornado Alley

 When most people think of tornado activity in the U.S., the Tornado Alley sweeping through the Great Plains comes to mind; you wouldn’t expect North Carolina to have a tornado alley.
-However, there is a growing consensus that Tornado Alley is shifting to the East and South… which already have their own tornado alleys – and one of them is in North Carolina!
+However, there is a growing consensus that “Tornado Alley” might be shifting to the east and south – areas that already have their own tornado-prone zones – and one of them is in North Carolina!
 Let’s take a closer look at the history of storms in the Tar Heel State and learn more about the sometimes deadly tornadoes in North Carolina.

 Have you experienced any tornadoes in North Carolina?
 If you’d like to share some thoughts on your experience, our comments thread is always open to you.
 The Tar Heel State is no stranger to the devastating effects of Mother Nature.
 In 1916, a deadly flood swept over parts of the state.
 To learn more and see rare photos from that catastrophic event, check out our fascinating article about the North Carolina flood of 1916.

 What is spring weather in North Carolina like?

 As you learned in the article above, tornadoes in North Carolina are most likely to happen during the spring.
 However, spring weather in North Carolina can also bring bright, sunny days with low humidity and mild temperatures.

 - In May, North Carolina experiences a significant increase in average temperature, which ushers in the warmer and balmier summer weather.
 Of course, the average temperature during the spring largely depends on the region.

 - In the mountains, for example, the temperatures are generally cooler at night, and on the coast, temperatures are somewhat warmer.

 - Overall, spring is a beautiful time to enjoy all that North Carolina has to offer.
 For instance, check out this list of perfect springtime hikes in North Carolina.